Good Reduction of K3 Surfaces: Introduction

 \subsection{Kulikov--Nakkajima--Persson--Pinkham models}

 Before coming to the results of this article, we have to make one crucial assumption.

-\begin{AssumptionStar} A K3 surface $X$ over $K$ satisfies ($\star$) if there exists a finite field extension $L/K$ such that $X_L$ admits a model ${\cal X}\to\Spec\OO_L$ that is a regular algebraic space with trivial $\omega_{{\cal X}/\OO_L}$, and whose geometric special fiber is a normal crossing divisor. \end{AssumptionStar}
+\begin{AssumptionStar} A K3 surface $X$ over $K$ satisfies ($\star$) if there exists a finite field extension $L/K$ such that $X_L$ admits a model ${\cal X}\to\Spec\OO_L$ that is a regular algebraic space with trivial canonical sheaf $\omega_{{\cal X}/\OO_L}$, and whose geometric special fiber is a normal crossing divisor. \end{AssumptionStar}

-For a family of complex K3 surfaces over a pointed disk, the analogous assumption always holds, and the special fibers of the corresponding models have been classified by Kulikov \cite{Kulikov}, Persson \cite{Persson}, and Persson--Pinkham \cite{PP}.
-The corresponding classification in mixed characteristic (assuming the existence of such models) is due to Nakkajima \cite{Nakkajima}.
-If the expected results on resolution of singularities and toroidalization of morphisms were known to hold in mixed characteristic, then potential semi-stable reduction would hold for K3 surfaces, and then, Kawamata's semistable MMP in mixed characteristic \cite{Kawamata} together with Artin's results \cite{Artin Brieskorn} on simultaneous resolution of singularities would imply ($\star$).

-In particular, $(\star)$ holds always if the residue field $k$ is of characteristic zero, and in case of positive characteristic, using work of Maulik \cite{Maulik}, we have at least the following.
+In equal characteristic zero, ($\star$) always holds, and the special fibers of the corresponding models have been classified by Kulikov \cite{Kulikov}, Persson \cite{Persson}, and Persson--Pinkham \cite{PP}.
+In mixed characteristic, the corresponding classification (assuming the existence of such models) is due to Nakkajima \cite{Nakkajima}.
+If the expected results on resolution of singularities and toroidalization of morphisms were known to hold in mixed characteristic, then $(\star)$ would follow from Kawamata's semi-stable minimal model program (MMP) in mixed characteristic \cite{Kawamata} and Artin's results \cite{Artin Brieskorn} on simultaneous resolutions of families of surface singularities.
+We refer to Proposition \ref{prop: star is satisfied} for details.
+Using work of Maulik \cite{Maulik} and some strengthenings due to the second named author \cite{matsumoto2}, we have at least the following.